-California’s wildfire threat to spike as unusually strong heat dome builds
+California’s wildfire threat to spike as an unusually strong heat dome builds

 “To be clear this event is nowhere near the strength of the 2017 wine country, 2018 Camp or the 2019 Kincade fires,” the Weather Service wrote, speaking of some of the most deadly and destructive blazes in that region during the past few years.
 “However the setup is still critical.”

-Fire Weather Watches are also in effect for a large part of Northern California, including the Sacramento Valley, parts of hard-hit Butte County, Lassen National Park, and parts of the Stanislaus National Forest, among other areas, for the Saturday through Monday time period.
+Red Flag Warnings are also in effect for a large part of Northern California, including the Sacramento Valley, parts of hard-hit Butte County, Lassen National Park, and parts of the Stanislaus National Forest, among other areas, for the Saturday night through Monday time period.

+“The combination of wind, low humidity, and hot conditions will result in critical fire weather conditions,” warned the NWS office in Sacramento early Friday afternoon.
+“These conditions may impact ongoing wildfires.
+Extreme caution should be taken to prevent new fire starts.”

+California utility Pacific Gas & Electric Co. said it may preemptively cut power to some areas depending on the fire weather conditions.
+The company’s electric transmission lines and other equipment have been identified as the cause of past fires, including the Camp Fire in 2018, which was California’s deadliest blaze.

 Numerous fires, including the Creek Fire and the North Complex, are located in the region set to experience high temperatures and strong winds, which could lead to extreme fire behavior yet again.